|

 Hiking In Haleakala National Park

 When participating in a Haleakala hike, it’s essential to know that most trails are very strenuous.
 This is due to the high elevation, which can cause altitude sickness.
-Also, should you be hiking Sliding Sands Trail, the path starts downwards, so allow for twice the time to hike back upwards.
+Also Sliding Sands Trail starts downwards, so allow for twice the time to hike back up.

 Remember to wear sturdy shoes, use sunscreen, carry plenty of water, and be prepared for drastic weather changes.
 Hiking in the Kipahulu district nearer the coast is much less strenuous.